How To Find Slope Given One Point

 • Example: Suppose you are analyzing the trajectory of a ball thrown in the air.
 Knowing that the trajectory follows a parabolic path (a quadratic function) can help you use calculus to find the slope at any given point.

-2. Leverage Calculus When Possible
+2. take advantage of Calculus When Possible

 If you are dealing with a differentiable function, calculus provides the most accurate way to find the slope at a single point.
 Calculate the derivative of the function and evaluate it at the given point.